patrickbucher/learning-rust/diary.md

 which can be written much easier using the `?` operator, which I have to use more often together with `Option<T>`.

+Later on, I extended `sumtime` so that I can now also enter decimal time indications (e.g. 8.5 for 8:30).

 # Day 151 (2024-08-22)

 I worked through chapter 9 in CSGDSA, for which I both implemented a stack and a